May 24, 2023

 Also, look to see if the bill was "estimated".
 This means weather or unforeseen circumstances forced PUD 3 to estimate the bill based on historical usage.
 The following month's meter read will ensure the bill will get back on track.
 For billing questions, please contact customer service at (360) 426-8255.

 An electric water heater can account for up to 25% of a home’s energy bill.
 The United States Department of Energy recommends setting a residential water heater to 120°F to reduce energy usage and to help prevent scalding.
 Each 10°F reduction in water temperature can save 3% - 5% on an energy bill.
 Save energy and help make the home safer by reducing the water heater's thermostat.
+Keep in mind that a heat pump water heater can reduce your water heating usage by as much as 75%.
+Learn more about our heat pump water heater incentives here.

 Each 1500-watt portable space heater, including those that are oil filled, cost up to $75 to run each month.
 Learn more about portable space heaters here.